-Expats planning to work in Norway can count themselves lucky as the country is consistently identified in expat reports as one of the best countries in the world in which to work.
+Expats with a job lined up in Norway can count themselves lucky as the country is consistently identified as one of the best countries in the world in which to work.

 The majority of Norwegians are said to feel satisfied and secure in their job, while most workers believe they could find another job if they wanted to.
-A strong economy and welfare state has created an environment of trust, confidence and optimism within the labour force.
+A strong, mixed economy and the welfare state have created an environment of trust, confidence and optimism within the labour force.

 Job market in Norway